 The Woodworking Project of the Year Award recognises the very best in design, application or ability in joinery manufacture.
 The award was set up in memory of John Hedgecock, the former technical director at the BWF.
 It is a fitting tribute to a man whose dedication and knowledge of woodworking and joinery manufacturing was second to none.

-The winner of the 2016 Woodworking Project of the Year award (sponsored by Accoya) is Deacon + Sandys for the Crosby Hall Staircase (pictured)
+The winner of the 2016 Woodworking Project of the Year award (sponsored by Accoya) was Deacon + Sandys for the Crosby Hall Staircase (pictured)

 Finalists for the Woodworking Project of the Year award (sponsored by Accoya) were: